RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 Christian medical professionals give their view on euthanasia

 In our guest blog, Dr. Paul Lambert, MA, BM, BCh, MRCP, Specialist Registrar in Diabetes and Endocrinology, and his wife, Mrs. Rebecca Lambert, RGN, DipN, Practice Development Nurse, explain their perspective on euthanasia.

-A patient has cancer which has spread to a number of places in their body, and has failed to respond to treatment.
-The disease is now terminal and the patient has deteriorated and probably only has a matter of weeks to live.
-The cancer is causing a lot of pain and requires large doses of strong pain killing drugs to relieve the pain.
-The patient’s doctor is aware that the drugs may affect the patient’s breathing and using such large doses may hasten the patient’s death, but there is no other way of relieving the patient’s pain.
-This is the principle of ‘double effect’ – when an action has two effects – one good and one bad.
+A patient has cancer that has spread to a number of places in their body, and has failed to respond to treatment.
+The disease is now terminal, and the patient has deteriorated and probably only has a matter of weeks to live.
+The cancer is causing a lot of pain and requires large doses of strong pain-killing drugs to relieve the pain.
+The patient's doctor is aware that the drugs may affect the patient's breathing and using such large doses may hasten the patient's death, but there is no other way of relieving the patient’s pain.

 This is the 'doctrine of double effect,' when death may occur through giving someone medicine to relieve their pain, but the intention was to help them not kill them.

 "As Christians, we always try to underpin our decision-making on the word of God, as written in the Bible.
 This tells us that human beings are unique in being made in the image of God and as such our lives have special value...
 "There must be a boundary between allowing an inevitable disease process to run its course while allowing the person a dignified death, and the deliberate bringing of a person's life to an end because it is perceived to be 'no longer worth living."